zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ## **Step 2:** Load data from files in Object Storage using Data Tools

-In this step we will perform some simple data loading tasks, to load in CSV files from Object Store into tables in our autonomous database.
+In this step we will perform some simple data loading tasks, to load in CSV files from Object Storage into tables in our autonomous database.

 1. To load or link data from our newly configured cloud storage, click on the **Data Load** link in the top left of your screen.